GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Introduction

-Combining pre-post psychological measures with thematic analysis of post-experiment interviews, we find that significant Time main effects emerged across most psychological measures, indicating that exposure to outgroup perspectives promoted attitude change whether through interactive dialogue or written transcripts.
-Although no statistically significant Group $\times$ Time interaction was observed, medium-to-large effect sizes for intergroup anxiety and perspective-taking suggest that AI-mediated contact may offer additional benefits beyond passive text exposure.
-Qualitative analysis revealed that interactive dialogue with GroupEnvoy activated distinct psychological mechanisms: participants engaged with meta-perceptions of how the outgroup evaluates the ingroup, experienced anxiety reduction and enhanced outcome expectancies, and demonstrated perspective-taking through sustained engagement with outgroup viewpoints.
-The evaluation also revealed limitations: some participants delegated perspective-taking to GroupEnvoy rather than engaging with outgroup viewpoints themselves, and GroupEnvoy's collective representation of the outgroup made it difficult for participants to perceive the individual people behind it.
-The main contributions of this work are as follows: \begin{enumerate} \item We introduce AI-mediated contact as a novel paradigm for indirect intergroup contact, in which a conversational agent grounded in outgroup discussion data conveys outgroup perspectives during ingroup discussions, and present GroupEnvoy as its implementation. \item We provide mixed-methods insights suggesting that AI-mediated contact activates psychological mechanisms for reducing intergroup anxiety and promoting perspective-taking that are distinct from those triggered by passive exposure to the same outgroup information. \item We derive refined design principles for AI-mediated intergroup contact by evaluating GroupEnvoy’s performance.
-Our analysis identifies effective features and inherent tensions that future implementations must address. \end{enumerate}
+When combining pre-post psychological measures with template analysis of post-experiment interviews, significant main effects of Time were observed across most measures, indicating that exposure to outgroup perspectives promoted attitude change in both conditions.
+Although no statistically significant Group $\times$ Time interaction was observed, medium-to-large effect sizes for intergroup anxiety and perspective-taking suggest that AI-mediated contact offers additional benefits beyond passive text exposure.
+Qualitative analysis demonstrated that interactive dialogue with GroupEnvoy activated distinct psychological mechanisms unique to the experimental condition.
+Participants in the experimental condition exhibited enhanced outcome expectancies, engagement with \textit{meta-perceptions} of the outgroup's perception of the ingroup, and three distinct patterns of perspective-taking: sustained engagement, delegation to GroupEnvoy, and progressive shifts toward consensus-building.
+However, these findings also highlight several limitations.
+GroupEnvoy's facilitative tendencies risked substituting rather than scaffolding users' perspective-taking effort, and its collective representation of the outgroup made it difficult for participants to perceive the individual people behind the group identity.
+The main contributions of this work are as follows: \begin{enumerate} \item We introduce AI-mediated contact as a novel paradigm for indirect intergroup contact, in which a conversational agent grounded in outgroup discussion data conveys outgroup perspectives during ingroup discussions, and present GroupEnvoy as its implementation. \item We provide empirical mixed-methods insights into the potential for AI-mediated contact to reduce intergroup anxiety and promote perspective-taking, compared with passive exposure to the same outgroup information. \item We derive refined design principles for AI-mediated intergroup contact by evaluating GroupEnvoy’s performance.
+Our analysis identifies effective features and inherent tensions that future implementations should address. \end{enumerate}